hofstadter-io/cuetorials.com/content/introduction/_index.md

 ### So what is Cue?

-Cue is a purpose built logical language for working with data and much more.
+Cue is a purpose built logical language for working with config, schemas, data, and executing on these things.
 Most people start with Cue by validating and generating configuration.
 They then move on to data templating, runtime input validation, code generation, scripting, pipelines, and oh so much more